 To explore the molecular and cellular pathways in the three groups, functional enrichment analysis was performed in the muscle-related modules.
-The most significantly enriched biological processes and molecular functions within these modules are listed in Table 1 (a complete list is in Supplementary Table S5).
+The most significantly enriched biological processes and molecular functions within these modules are listed in Table 1 (a complete list is in Supplementary File 6).

 Higher expression of mitochondrial genes in G2 and G3 muscles consistent with higher proportion of slow myofibers